defold/doc/docs/en/manuals/input.md

 ## Gamepads settings file

 Gamepad mappings for specific hardware gamepads are set in a *gamepads* file.
-Defold ships with a built in gamepads file with settings for common gamepads:
+Defold ships with a built-in gamepads file with settings for common gamepads:

 ![Gamepad settings](images/input/gamepads.png){srcset="images/input/gamepads@2x.png 2x"}